standard-for-public-code/standard-for-public-code/criteria/findability.md

 ## Further reading

+* [Introduction to Wikidata](https://www.wikidata.org/wiki/Wikidata:Introduction) by the Wikidata community.
 * The [FAIR Guiding Principles for scientific data management and stewardship](https://www.go-fair.org/fair-principles/) by the GO FAIR International Support and Coordination Office provide a nice list of attributes that make (meta)data more machine actionable (and hence more findable).
 Some of these apply directly to codebases, while others may provoke exploration into what the codebase equivalent would be.